 Kick Your BBQ Up a Notch: A Look at Grill Accessories

-Summer is in full swing and BBQ season is going strong!
+When summer is in full swing, BBQ season is going strong!
 To kick it up a notch, we tried out four new BBQ accessories that can save the outdoor cook time or elevate your food.
 Here’s what we think of these new gadgets:

 While the device did its job perfectly and did save time, it didn’t feel like a device that would last long.
 Glue had leaked out of one side before we used it and it was difficult to open the battery compartment.
 When we used it a second time, the fan wouldn’t turn on and we had to wiggle the battery cover to make a good connection.
 The BBQ Dragon is priced at $59.95 on their online store.